hurchalla/modular_arithmetic/README.md

-# The "Clockwork" Modular Arithmetic Library
+# The Clockwork Modular Arithmetic library

 ![Alt text](images/clockxtrasmall_border2.jpg?raw=true "Clock Gears, photo by Krzysztof Golik, licensed CC BY-SA 4.0")

-Clockwork is a high performance, easy to use Modular Arithmetic library for C++ provided as a "header-only" library, for up to 128 bit integer types, with extensive support for Montgomery arithmetic.
+Clockwork is a high performance, easy to use Modular Arithmetic library for C++ provided as a "header-only" library, supporting up to 128 bit integer types, and providing extensive support for Montgomery arithmetic.
 If you want or need Montgomery arithmetic in this range, or general modular arithmetic functions, Clockwork is almost certainly the fastest and easiest library you could use.
 For best performance make sure you define the standard C++ macro NDEBUG.

+The library requires only C++11, and works with all higher versions of the C++ standard.

 ## Design goals

-Clockwork is designed to be a flexible and bulletproof library with the best performance achievable for modular arithmetic of native (on the CPU) integer types.
-For integer types that are double the native bit width (e.g. 128 bit), performance should still be close to ideal, though not as completely optimized as for native types.
+Clockwork is designed to be a flexible and bulletproof library with the best performance achievable for modular arithmetic using standard C++ language integer types (e.g. uint32_t or uint64_t) and the language extension types \_\_uint128_t and \_\_int128_t.
 Larger than 128 bit types are permissible by [specialization](https://github.com/hurchalla/util/blob/master/include/hurchalla/util/traits/ut_numeric_limits.h); however a library like [GMP](https://gmplib.org/) is likely to be a better choice for such sizes.

+## Requirements

+The Clockwork library requires only compiler support for C++11, which is essentially supported universally at this point.

+For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.

+Compilers that are confirmed to build this library without warnings or errors on Ubuntu linux (x64) include clang6, clang10, clang18, gcc7, gcc10, gcc13, and intel compiler 19.
+On Windows, Microsoft Visual C++ 2017, 2019, 2022 are all confirmed to build the library without warnings or errors.
+On MacOS, clang16 and gcc14 are confirmed to build without warnings or errors.
+The library is intended for use on all architectures (e.g. x86/64, ARM, RISC-V), but has so far been tested only with x86, x64 (Windows and Ubuntu), and ARM64 (MacOS).

 ## Status